OpenTechSchool-Brussels/AI-for-robots-and-swarms/Making-sense-of-it.markdown

 While randomly rushing in the wall has its fun, let's use a few sensor so we can link the actions of our robots with what it perceives.

 ##a) Looking at your feet
-Or at least in the same direction: in this section, we'll see how the robot can detect gray level on the grounds.
+Or at least in the same direction: here we'll see how the robot can detect gray level on the grounds.
 While not a super sexy super power, it's very useful to realise you're in a specific location.

 <img src="./assets/robot_motor_ground.png" alt="ground sensor" style="float:right; margin:10px;">